raihhn/Batique/README.md

 - Take A picture
 - Choose your gender and clothes type
 - Choose batik pattern (view by origin of batik)
-- Click process and Wait until the results appear
+- Click process and wait until the results appear
 - Insert your cloth size
-- click save yo save the result to your gallery
+- Click save yo save the result to your gallery